 If you're wondering whether to buy yourself that special item, you're probably wondering one thing: should I wait for Black Friday and Cyber Monday in 2018?

-Black Friday and Cyber Monday are a big deal, and they’re getting bigger every year: according to Barclaycard, which processes around half of all UK card payments, spending on Black Friday 2017 was 8% higher than on Black Friday 2016.
+Well, these sales days are only getting bigger every year, with Barclaycard, which processes around half of all UK card payments, stating that spending on Black Friday 2017 was 8% higher than on Black Friday 2016.

 When is Black Friday 2018?